Ben Dickinson

-Sir Samuel Benson Dickinson (1 February 1912 – 2 February 2000), generally known as Ben Dickinson, was an Australian geologist and director of mines in South Australia.
+Sir Samuel Benson "Ben" Dickinson (1 February 1912 – 2 February 2000) was an Australian geologist.
+He was government geologist in South Australia, before being appointed director of exploration for Rio Tinto Australia in 1956.
+In the 1960s he was a mining consultant working from Sydney, which include exploration work for Gove Bauxite Corporation in the Northern Territory.
+He retired in 1975, but continued to serve as a ministerial advisor in Adelaide for a further 10 years.
+He was knighted in the 1980 Birthday Honours.

-Life and career
+Early life and education

-Dickinson was born in Hobart, a son of Sydney Rushbrook Dickinson (died 1 April 1949) and Margaret Dickinson, née Clemes.
-He was educated at Haileybury College, Melbourne, where his father was headmaster, and the University of Melbourne, where he graduated BSc (1939) and MSc.
+Samuel Benson Dickinson was born in Hobart, Tasmania, on 1 February 1912.
+He was a son of Sydney Rushbrook Dickinson (died 1 April 1949) and Margaret Dickinson, née Clemes, and was raised a Quaker.

+He was educated at Haileybury College, Melbourne, where his father was headmaster, and the University of Melbourne, where he graduated with a first-class honours BSc in geology (1939) and MSc.

+Career

-He worked for the Commonwealth government on the North Australian Aerial Geological and Geophysical Survey (1935–1936), was a geologist for Gold Mines of Australia in Victoria, worked with Electrolytic Zinc Co. in Tasmania and with Mt.
-Isa Mines, Queensland (1937–1941).
+Benson worked for the Commonwealth Government on the North Australian Aerial Geological and Geophysical Survey (1935–1936) and was a geologist for Gold Mines of Australia in Victoria.
+He worked with Electrolytic Zinc Co. in Tasmania, and with Mt.
+Isa Mines, at Mount Isa, Queensland, from 1937 to 1941.